jimasp/behave-vsc/CONTRIBUTING.md

 #### 1. Run basic manual UI tests

-- a. start "Debug - MultiRoot", then in "project 1":
+- a. start "Debug - MultiRoot", then in "project A":
 - b. clear all test results, Run a single test
 - c. clear all test results, Run all feature tests and check that the run stop button works
 - d. clear all test results, Set a breakpoint, debug a single test and check it stops on the breakpoint, play it through and check the test result is updated in the test UI tree